Wound Care

-If your child has large, deep, or complex wounds that are not healing as they should, our pediatric wound care specialists at Children’s Hospital New Orleans are here to help with compassionate treatment.
-Our clinic is staffed by a multidisciplinary team that includes various pediatric specialists, including plastic surgeons, who work alongside highly qualified registered nurses and other healthcare professionals.
+If your child has large, deep, or complex wounds that are not healing as they should, our pediatric wound care specialists at Manning Family Children’s are here to help with compassionate treatment.
+Our clinic is staffed by a multidisciplinary team that includes wound care certified advance practice providers and registered nurses, who work alongside various pediatric surgeons.
 Our team’s goal is to resolve wounds and prevent prolonged admissions to the hospital while educating both parents and patients on the wound healing process.

 We offer individualized care for children with wounds like: